NikhilSDate/FourInARowBot/README.md

   Users can also specify a custom number of pieces in a row to win the game.
 * By default, the bot randomly chooses which players starts first, but there is also support for the player initiating the game to chose whether they want to start first or second.
-* A player can resign a game at any time.
+* A player can resign from a game at any time.
 This will end the game and give the win to the other player.
 * The bot detects and correctly handles invalid moves (such as a move by a player when it's not their turn, a move in a column that's full, a move by a user who's not a participant in an active game)
-* The saves each game to after it has completed by making requests to the backend API.
+* The bot saves each game to the MongoDB database after the game has completed by calling the backend API.
-* The bot allows users to view their stats (the number of games they have won, lost, and drawn.
+* The bot allows users to view their stats (the number of games they have won, lost, and drawn).

 ### Backend
-* The backend exposes an API method to save games to a MongoDB database.
-The backend supports storing the Discord User IDs of the two players who played the game, the IDs of the server and channel in which the game was played, the board configuration for the game (number of rows, columns, and pieces in a row to win), the moves played in the game, the result of the game, and the date and time when the game was completed.
+* The backend API exposes an API method to save games to a MongoDB database.
+The API saves the following data in the database:
+  - The Discord User IDs of the two players who played the game,
+  - The IDs of the server and channel in which the game was played,
+  - The board configuration for the game (number of rows, columns, and pieces in a row to win),
+  - The moves played in the game,
+  - The result of the game, and
+  - The date and time when the game was completed.
-* The backend exposes an API method to retrieve stats for any user.
+* The backend API exposes another API method to retrieve stats for any user.
 Stats consist of the number of games the user has won, lost and drawn.
 Stats can also be queried for games played against a particular opponent, in a particular server or channel, and in a particular date and time range.
-* To protect user data, the backend is secured using an API key that must be sent as an authorization header with every request.
-A hashed version of the API key is stored on the MongoDB database.
+* To protect user data, the API is secured using an API key that must be sent as an authorization header with every request.
+A hashed version of the API key is stored in the MongoDB database.
 If you want to host this bot yourself, you will have to generate an API key and store it in the database manually (see the [Self-hosting instructions](#self-hosting-instructions) section for more information).

 ## Self-hosting Instructions